likuanppd/likuanppd.github.io/_pages/about.md

 ## Research interests

-My interest lies in machine learning on graphs.
-Now I am working on Graph Adversarial Attack, dynamic graph modeling, and imbalanced node classification.

-*Aggregate the knowledge and distill it into intelligence.*
+My research interests lie in agent learning and machine learning on graphs.
+Currently, my work focuses on LLM agents, particularly on developing efficient methods to enable LLMs to leverage external tools for solving tasks that they cannot complete autonomously.

 ## Publications

 <ul>{% for post in site.publications reversed %}